beyondmetis/GSMPP/README.md

 sys     0m0.093s
 ```

-Kindly report any suggestions or corrections to beyondmetis@gmail.com.
+Kindly report any suggestions or corrections as an issue or as a pull request.

 ## License